-NDPW will appoint, provide, monitor and evaluate mentoring services to all learners at the start of the learnership.
+NDPW may appoint, where NDPW deems it necessary to assist participating Province or Municipality with independent mentoring services to Learners through specialist mentors evaluated by the Executive Committee and invited specialists (including the financial service provider).
 Mentoring services for each particular project will be appointed on the basis of evaluation of tenders received for the provisioning of mentoring services.